Tuesday, 12 November 2024

 Mount Arapiles rock climbing

-Climbing Mount Arapiles is a thoroughly enjoyable activity enjoyed by locals and by Victorians abroad.
+Climbing Mount Arapiles is a thoroughly enjoyable activity enjoyed by locals, Victorians and those from abroad.
 Hundreds of global tourists flock to the mountain to climb the reported 2000 unique routes.
-Many residents from across my electorate have contacted me and I am sure have contacted Labor MPs as well to express their concern about this ban and also to say how much they enjoy this great recreational activity.
+Many residents from across my electorate have contacted me, and I am sure have contacted Labor MPs as well, to express their concern about this ban and also to say how much they enjoy this great recreational activity.
 Even Parks Victoria’s own website still states that Mount Arapiles is much loved and sees many thousands of visitors annually.
 The decision by this Labor government goes against the Premier’s previous statements that national parks should be enjoyed by all.
-Conservation is important, as is respecting heritage and history, and the best way to do that is to actually find the right balance – not raise the white flag – between cultural claims and the needs of the community today to allow the economic and tourism benefits the respect that they deserve.
+Conservation is important, as is respecting heritage and history, and the best way to do that is to find the right balance – not raise the white flag – between cultural claims and the needs of the community today to allow the economic and tourism benefits the respect that they deserve.

 Natimuk farmer Brian Klowss said he feared white-collar workers would flee, including several doctors and teachers.